What is in the Brent Field Decommissioning Programmes document?

 After completing the comparative assessment process of feasible decommissioning options, and as a result of careful and considered evaluation, the recommendations being proposed include leaving in place the Gravity Base Structures (GBS), Brent Alpha footings, the drill cuttings and GBS cell contents.

-A range of options has been considered for the 28 pipelines, including: complete removal; cutting and sealing the ends; leaving in place with a covering of rock; and leaving in place after trenching and burying.
+A range of options have been considered for the 28 pipelines, including: complete removal; cutting and sealing the ends; leaving in place with a covering of rock; and leaving in place after trenching and burying.

 Where the Decommissioning Programmes recommend leaving some of the infrastructure in place, the UK Government will then consult with other countries that are signatories to the OSPAR Convention.
 The OSPAR convention is an agreement between 15 European countries and the EU to protect the marine environment in the North-East Atlantic.
 The UK must consult with other members of OSPAR if it is considering approval to leave any infrastructure in the North Sea.